Correcting Attrition Bias using Changes-in-Changes

 \section{Abstract}

 Attrition is a common and potentially important threat to internal validity in treatment effect studies.
 We extend the changes-in-changes approach to identify the average treatment effect for respondents and the entire study population in the presence of attrition.
-Our method can be applied to randomized experiments as well as difference-in-difference designs.
-A simulation experiment points to the advantages of this approach relative to one of the most commonly used approaches in the literature, inverse probability weighting.
-Those advantages are further illustrated with an application to a large-scale randomized experiment. \\ Keywords: nonresponse bias, panel data, randomized experiments, difference-in-differences.\\ JEL Codes: C21, C23, C93. \blfootnote{$^*$E-mail: \url{dghanem@ucdavis.edu}, \url{sarojini.hirshleifer@ucr.edu}, \url{dkedagni@iastate.edu}, \url{kaortizb@ucdavis.edu}.
-A Stata ado file to implement the proposed corrections is in progress.\\}
+Our method, which exploits baseline outcome data, can be applied to randomized experiments as well as quasi-experimental difference-in-difference designs.
+A formal comparison highlights that while widely used corrections typically impose restrictions on whether or how response depends on treatment, our proposed attrition correction exploits restrictions on the outcome model.
+We further show that the conditions required for our correction can accommodate a broad class of response models that depend on treatment in an arbitrary way.
+We illustrate the implementation of the proposed corrections in an application to a large-scale randomized experiment. \\ Keywords: nonresponse bias, panel data, randomized experiments, difference-in-differences.\\ JEL Codes: C21, C23, C93.